Repeated sun exposure is the usual cause of dark spots on the skin, a

 A more serious condition that manifests as a dark spot on the skin is melanoma, a life threatening type of skin cancer.

-The diagnosis of dark spots on skin usually depends on the medical history and physical findings upon consultation.
+The diagnosis of dark spots on skin usually depends on the medical history and physical findings upon consultation with a Doctor.
 Laboratory tests such as blood tests or skin biopsy may be done to rule out suspicious lesions like cancer.

 Post-inflammatory hyperpigmentation causes darks spots on skin to appear after a traumatic injury such as acne heals and leaves a dark color on the skin.